-The heart is a muscular organ roughly the size of a closed fist.
-It sits in the chest, slightly to the left of center.
+The human heart is a finely-tuned instrument that serves the whole body.
+It is a muscular organ around the size of a closed fist, and it sits in the chest, slightly to the left of center.

-As the heart contracts, it pumps blood around the body.
-It carries deoxygenated blood to the lungs where it loads up with oxygen and unloads carbon dioxide, a waste product of metabolism.
+The heart sends deoxygenated blood to the lungs, where the blood loads up with oxygen and unloads carbon dioxide, a waste product of metabolism.

-In this article, we will explain the structure of the heart, how it pumps blood around the body, and the electrical system that controls it.
+In this article, we explore the structure of the heart, how it pumps blood around the body, and the electrical system that controls it.

-Below is a 3D model of the heart which is fully interactive.
-Explore the model using your mouse pad or touchscreen to understand more about the heart.
+Below is an interactive 3D model of the heart.
+Explore the model using your mouse pad or touchscreen to learn more.